VinhTungg/PTIT_C/README.md

 # Code-C
 Code C PTIT
 // Hi.
-This the first time I've used Github, so you ignore my mistake if i do something wrongly
+This the first time I've used Github, so you can ignore my mistake if i do something wrongly